 The TfL Journey Planner also had a display here.
 I didn’t check it out as I already know about this feature of the website, and I personally tend to use Citymapper on my phone anyway.
 But it is very useful for many people, and not everyone knows about it, so it was good to see it being publicised.

-There were also stands for the various different forms of rail transport – Undeground, Overground, DLR, TfL Rail, Network Rail & Trams.
-And there were buses and taxis, there which we would get into and explore, as we were told how they were making them more accessible and energy-efficient.
-One bus was a double-decker bus, which we’re obviously very familiar with, and the other was a single-decker electric bus by Go-Ahead Group.
+And there were buses there, which we would get into and explore, as we were told how they were making them more accessible and energy-efficient.
+One was a double-decker bus, which we’re obviously very familiar with, and the other was a single-decker electric bus by Go-Ahead Group.

 PEARL stands for Person-Environment-Activity Research Laboratory, and it’s a massive space where they can create life-size streets, town squares, railway stations, etc for research purposes.
 This allows them to test new ideas and designs by watching how people respond and interact with the environment.

 At this show they were demonstrating a potential way of helping visually impaired people to use buses.
 Every bus route already has a number, so by assigning a unique note to each digit from 0-9, a tune can be played at the bus stop when the bus is approaching.
 And then, by giving every single bus stop a unique 5-digit code as well, the tune for each stop can play on the bus as it approaches.